kukulhan/ibmfrontend/README.md

 # ![kukulhan](/resources/images/iknelia.png?raw=false)
-The history of Mexico in natural disasters has been catastrophic if we talk about earthquakes.The project of 'Iknelia' we give a strategic solution so that people can help others who unfortunately were affected by this natural disaster.
+Mexico has had a tragic experience when it comes to earthquakes.
+Proof of this have been the earthquakes of September 19, 1985 and 2017.
+In which the importance of timely and efficient aid was noted.
+The project of 'Iknelia' we give a strategic solution so that people can help others who unfortunately were affected by this natural disaster.

-Our solution is through a web or device mobile browser people can create campaigns help you through the analysis and understanding of the kind of people on Twitter (including retweets, publications, mentions and other responses) send a direct message to through this social network to invite you to be part of the campaigns that were created through Iknelia.
+‘Iknelia’ was born as a strategic solution to improve the way that people send their help to others who unfortunately has been affected by natural disasters as earthquakes.
+‘Iknelia’ is based on a web/ device mobile browser through people can design and accomplish campaigns whose objective is to send efficient aid to vulnerable groups.
+Iknelia is able to link potential helpers with the most affected, avoiding a saturation of unnecessary supports in the same affected groups.
+To achieve this, our solution analyzes the data found on Twitter such as retweets, publications, mentions, hashtags, etc. After analyzing the data, Iknelia sends a direct message to Twitter to boost aid.

 ## Iknelia team proposes